Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Results

-The linear and non-linear biases evolve with redshift, with $b_1$ increasing from $1.2$ to $2.0$ over redshift $0.2$ to $0.7$.
+The linear and non-linear biases evolve with redshift, with $b_1$ increasing from $1.2$ to $2.0$ over redshift $0.2$ to $0.7$, although the trend is not quite monotonic (see Fig.~\ref{fig:bias_evolution}).
+This is consistent with the expectation for luminosity-limited galaxy samples in which high-$z$ galaxies are intrinsically brighter, thus those galaxies tend to occupy more massive dark matter haloes.
 In general, such evolution can be locally treated as a constant if the redshift bin is thin, or if the distribution is symmetric.
 However, for bin 3, which has a tail towards higher redshifts, and for an analysis of the unbinned sample, such an approximation breaks down, and the full bias evolution needs to be included in the kernel.
 To determine the bias evolution more precisely, we sub-divided each bin into two bins.
-We approximate the redshift distribution of each sub-bin by convolution of the raw $n(z)$ with the best-fit photo-$z$ error of that bin.
+We approximate the redshift distribution of each sub-bin by convolution of the raw $p(z)$ with the best-fit photo-$z$ error of that bin.
 Then for each sub-bin we fit linear and non-linear biases as above.
 These measurements are consistent with the 4-bin case.
 The biases as a function of the mean redshift in that bin can be fitted by a quadratic function (see Fig.~\ref{fig:bias_evolution}).
 We only use the increasing part of the quadratic, and extrapolate the decreasing part beyond the function's minimal point by a constant.
+To match the auto-correlation amplitude, for each bin, we introduce a small correction \smash{$b_i(z)=(1+\delta b_i)b_i^0(z)$}, where $i=1,2$, $b_i^0(z)$ is the fitted quadratic curve, and $\delta b_i\ll 1$.
+We find $\delta b_i$ by iteration, shown in Table~\ref{tab:bias}.